mkbr01/azure-database-migration331/README.md

 ### Setting up Geo-Replication

 - **Azure Portal Setup**
-    - Navigated to the primary database in Azure Portal.
+    - Navigate to the primary database in Azure Portal.
-    - Selected Replicas under the Data management tab.
+    - Select Replicas under the Data management tab.
-    - Created a new replica in a differrent region.
+    - Create a new replica in a different region.
-    - Configured SQL authentication for disaster recovery.
+    - Configure SQL authentication for disaster recovery.
 - **Validation**
-    - Connected to the secondary replica via Azure Data Studio.
+    - Connect to the secondary replica via Azure Data Studio.
-    - Ran queries to ensure data synchronization and functionality.
+    - Run queries to ensure data synchronization and functionality.

 ### Failover Setup
- Disaster Recovery Simulation

-This segment of the project intentionally induces data loss and corruption in the production environment to evaluate the effectiveness of disaster recovery processes.

-## Microsoft Entra ID Authentication
 - **Failover Groups**
-    - Created a new failover group in Azure Portal.
+    - Create a new failover group in Azure Portal.
-    - Associated the secondary server as the failover target.
+    - Associate the secondary server as the failover target.

 ### Failover

 - **Planned Failover**
-    - Initiated a planned failover from the primary to the secondary region.
+    - Initiate a planned failover from the primary to the secondary region.

 ### Tailback

 - **Failback**
-    - Initiated a failover back to the primary region after testing.
+    - Initiate a failover back to the primary region after testing.

 ### Insights Gained

 - **Redundancy**: Geo-replication provides an effective redundancy strategy, ensuring continuous data availability across regions.
-- **Resilience**: The failover mechanism proved resilient, maintaining data integrity and availability during planned transitions.
+- **Resilience**: The failover mechanism proves resilient, maintaining data integrity and availability during planned transitions.
-- **Operational Confidence**: Conducting planned failovers and failbacks provided valuable insights into the failover process, bolstering confidence in disaster recovery capabilities.
+- **Operational Confidence**: Conducting planned failovers and failbacks provides valuable insights into the failover process, bolstering confidence in disaster recovery capabilities.

 ## Microsoft entra Directory Integration